-This weekend I went to the wedding of my Brother-in-law down in Lorne.
-It was the most beautiful wedding I’ve ever been too (with the exception of mine, of course) and you could really see the intense love this couple had for each other.
+This weekend I went to the wedding of my Brother-in-law in Lorne.
+It was the most beautiful wedding I've ever been to (with the exception of mine, of course) and you could really see the intense love this couple had for each other.

 We flew my mum down from Brisbane for the weekend so she could look after our kids while my husband and I went and it was the first night out together that we'd had in a long time - socialising that is.
 We had had a few nights here and there where we had gone to dinner, but it had been ages since we had had a good night out with lots of other people, child free.